natehershner/Chocoholics-Anonymous/README.md

         Scroll to the bottom and you should see "TCP Dynamic Ports" with your port listed.

-5. Replace "username" and "password" with your SQL Server username and password.
+5. Replace "Username" and "Password" with your SQL Server username and password.
-6. Open SSMS and login with the user you are going to use for this project.
+6. Open SSMS and log in with the user you are going to use for this project.
 7. Execute this query

         CREATE DATABASE ChocAn;